 - Is Migrating to Zesty.io Difficult?

 A content management system (CMS) is the platform that powers your website and content.
 Every CMS is different.
-In its core, a CMS is a software platform that lets its users create, edit, archive, collaborate, report, publish, distribute and inform.
-Traditionally, CMSes have been used to manage content on websites.
+At its core, a CMS is a software platform that lets its users create, edit, archive, collaborate, report, publish, distribute and inform.
+Traditionally, CMS's have been used to manage content on websites.

 Maybe your website is awesome, but you can’t launch campaigns quickly.
 Making sure your website checks these off your list (or revamping to make sure you hit these key points) will be key in driving more traffic and increasing conversions:

 Rank High.
 SEO is key to FinTech companies.
 In a landscape with loads of competition, rating high is paramount.
 A site with excellent SEO will not only be properly indexed by Google, it will rank higher to increase opportunity to be found when prospects are searching for products like yours online.
 The technology that lies underneath the site is more important to SEO than many think.
 Read this article to learn how we redesigned our website and actually increased our SEO rankings.